masagrator/Status-Monitor-Overlay/docs/modes.md

 # Mini

 Contains most of supported informations with lower precision.
+You can use touch screen to change its position temporarily.

 | Category | Format                                            | Explanation                                                               |
 |----------|---------------------------------------------------|---------------------------------------------------------------------------|